Salon Selectives

 Salon Selectives is a line of hair care products, ranging from shampoos and hair conditioners to hair mousses, sprays, gels, and oils.

+History

-Salon Selectives was the first salon-inspired mass market hair care brand, introduced by Helene Curtis in 1987.
+Introduced by Helene Curtis in 1987, Salon Selectives is the first salon-inspired mass market hair care brand.
 It was acquired by Unilever in 1996 and was restructured in 2000 with all-new products.
-In 2011, the line was relaunched again with 32-ounce bottles designed to give consumers salon grade product at everyday value pricing.
+In 2011, the line was relaunched again with 32-ounce bottles intended to give consumers salon grade product at affordable pricing.

-Original level-based lineup (1987–2000)
+Original lineup (1987–2000)

-When originally introduced in 1987, Salon Selectives was conceived as a level-based product line of shampoos, conditioners, and styling products.
-SS shampoos had rosy-red bottles with level numbers, while Salon Selectives conditioners were in lighter pink ones bearing letter labels signifying type.
-Popularized by Helene Curtis, the brand proved to be a success, with a 6.5 percent market share and annual sales of $275 million in the late 90s (making it the second most successful hair care brand in the US).
+When introduced in 1987, Salon Selectives was conceived as a level-based product line of shampoos, conditioners, and styling products.
+The shampoos had rosy-red bottles with level numbers, while Salon Selectives conditioners were in lighter pink bottles bearing letter labels signifying type.
+The brand proved to be a success, with a 6.5 percent market share and annual sales of $275 million in the late 90s (second most successful US hair care brand).

-Revamped theme-based lineup (2000–2006)
+Theme-based lineup (2000–2006)

 During 2000, the Salon Selectives product line was revamped.
-Most notably, the product line was no longer sold in the distinctive red and pink bottles.
-The then-new theme-based product line was introduced in September 2000; products bore catchy names, and were all housed in clear containers.
+Most notably, the product line was housed in clear containers.
+The then-new theme-based product line was introduced in September 2000; products bore catchy names.